microbiomedata/nmdc-schema/CODE_OF_CONDUCT.md

 ## Attribution

-This code of conduct has been derived from the excellent code of conduct of the [ATOM project](https://github.com/atom/atom/blob/master/CODE_OF_CONDUCT.md) which in turn is adapted from the [Contributor Covenant][homepage], version 1.4, available at [https://contributor-covenant.org/version/1/4][version]
+This code of conduct has been derived from the excellent code of conduct of the [ATOM project](https://github.com/atom/atom/blob/master/CODE_OF_CONDUCT.md) which in turn is adapted from the [Contributor Covenant][homepage], version 1.4, available at [https://contributor-covenant.org/version/1/4][version].
+It has also been informed by earlier versions of the NMDC code of conduct.

 [homepage]: https://contributor-covenant.org
 [version]: https://contributor-covenant.org/version/1/4/